Combat operations in 1964 during the Indonesia–Malaysia confrontation

+Raid on Kabu

+Both companies were tasked with training locals from Sabah, mainly as porters, and cross-border operations disguised as North Kalimantan National Army (TNKU) with uniforms, badges and fake ID cards.
+Company A launched the first raid in June 1964 against a post near the village of Kabu; however, they were stopped by a swollen river and withdrew to the border.
+Along the way, they stopped at an unoccupied longhouse, where they bumped into Gurkhas and fled to the border.
+This company was withdrawn in early 1965.

-Within a week or so of landing, a 15-man element of Company C, including its commander, went northeast roughly midway to Lumbis, then crossed into Sabah with orders to establish a permanent base.
+Within a week or so of landing, a 15 man element of Company C, including its commander, went northeast roughly midway to Lumbis, then crossed into Sabah with orders to establish a permanent base.
 However, their supplies were inadequate and, after a week, they headed back to Kalimantan in two groups.
 Along the way in what they thought was Indonesia, the first group of 10 under Corporal Ismael heard chopping, and, assuming it to be TNKU, went towards it hoping for food.
 Instead around last light in heavy rain they bumped a shirtless Caucasian, who was thought to be an SAS operative.
-After a fire fight they remained in position all night and in the morning found the body of Tpr Paddy Condon, whom they buried, taking his pack and radio.
+After a fire fight they remained in position all night and in the morning found the body of Tpr Condon, whom they buried, taking his pack and radio.
 For the rest of their tour until February 1965, they trained TNKU and undertook very shallow cross-border raids with mixed teams, losing 4 RPKAD and 10 TNKU.

 During the year, Indonesian forces increased in strength, and incursions were increasingly by regular troops, sometimes led by officers trained by the UK.
 A United States (US) Army training team remained in Indonesia throughout the period but does not seem to have had any tactical impact in Kalimantan, although US-equipped Indonesian units appeared there.
 Troops facing Kuching were reinforced, and, in the east, amphibious activities increased, and TAG's communications jammed.
 Moreover, within Sarawak, the CCO was expanding and the Borneo Communist Party started producing grenades and shotguns.
 Total Indonesian forces were: